Skip to main content

 University-wide competition fellowships are also available.
 Applicants for the fellowships from physics must be nominated by the department.
 Because of a strict program deadline, the Department of Physics and Astronomy will select nominees for these fellowships from the set of applications it has received prior to January 20.
 GRE scores and U.S. citizenship are used as selection criteria.

-If you are interested, please contact the Chair of the Graduate Admissions Committee, Dr. Loren Anderson, for more information.
+If you are interested, please contact the Chair of the Graduate Admissions Committee, Dr. Ned Flagg, for more information.

 For Students Applying in the Fall Semester

-First-year graduate students usually receive a Teaching Assistantship.
-Advanced students may be considered for Research Assistantships provided by individual faculty.
-Students applying in the fall semester are guaranteed 12 months of support, i.e., $26,880 for their first year.
+First-year graduate students usually receive a Graduate Teaching Assistantship (GTA).
+Advanced students may be considered for Graduate Research Assistantships (GRA) provided by individual faculty members.

 Supplemental Assistance